A Brightwell-Winkler type characterisation of NU graphs: Bounds on recolouring length

 Having completed the proof for bipartite $H$, the proof for general graphs follows by Lemma \ref{lem:disred} by observing that if a dismantling step of $K_2 \times H$ is efficient, then the symmetric shadow dismantling step of $H$ is efficient.
 Indeed, the distance of a vertex $u$ from $v$ in $H$ is exactly the distance of a vertex $(i,u)$ from $(0,v)(1,v)$ in $K_2 \times H$. \end{proof}

-\begin{theorem} If connected graph $H$ has a \kNU[3] polymorphism then there is an efficient dismantling of $H^2$, or $C_\Delta(H^2)$ if $H$ is irreflexive, to $\Delta(H^2)$.
-Such a dismantling can be found in polynomial time. \end{theorem} \begin{proof} We give the proof of the statement about irreflexive graphs.
-The general statement follows, as in Lemma \ref{lem:effdispoint}, by taking a symmetric shadow dismantling.
+\begin{theorem} For any connected \kNU[3] graph $H$ there is an efficient dismantling of $C_\Delta(H^2)$ to $\Delta(H^2)$.
+Such a dismantling can be found in polynomial time. \end{theorem} \begin{proof} Again we prove the statement for bipartite graphs; the general statement follows, as in Lemma \ref{lem:effdispoint}, by taking a symmetric shadow dismantling.